 Disclosure of DataEthics4All Foundation Material, nonpublic Information in any forum other than the approved methods listed above, and without the express approval of the DataEthics4All Foundation Communications Department is considered a violation of this Policy.
 A violation of this Policy may result in immediate termination of employment, opportunity to volunteer, participation in research projects and events in an official capacity.

 Governing Law and Severability

-This Agreement and its terms and conditions are governed by the law of the State of California, without reference to rules governing choice of laws.
-The Requestor submits to the exclusive jurisdiction of the state and Federal courts located in the County of Santa Clara, State of California.
-All disputes, claims and causes of action arising out of or in connection with this Policy, shall be resolved individually, without resort to any form of class action, and exclusively by the courts of the State of California, County of Santa Clara.
+This Agreement and its terms and conditions are governed by the law of the Court of Chancery in the State of Delaware, without reference to rules governing choice of laws.
+The Requestor submits to the exclusive jurisdiction of the Court of Chancery located in Delaware.
+All disputes, claims and causes of action arising out of or in connection with this Policy, shall be resolved individually, without resort to any form of class action, and exclusively by the Court of Chancery of the State of Delaware.
 If for any reason any provision of this Agreement is adjudicated to be unenforceable, that provision of the Agreement will be enforced to the maximum extent permissible so as to effect the intent of the parties, and the remainder of this Agreement will continue in full force and effect.

 Changes to this policy